markitcook/CandluxStudio/README.md

-# Bougie De Luxe - Aromatherapy Candles Website
+# Candlux Studio - Aromatherapy Candles Website

 A modern, elegant website for showcasing luxury aromatherapy candles with beautiful animations and a sophisticated design.